-In some hair straightener reviews, it is common to find some users claiming about how certain hair straighteners work so effectively.
+In some hair straightener reviews, it is common to find some users claiming about how certain flat iron hair straighteners work so effectively.
 One pass maybe all it takes for certain hair straighteners to produce perfectly shiny, pin straight lock of hair.
 This is while other models may require several passes which can be as many as 5 passes.

 Does such claim hold any truth?
 Yes and No. Yes because the effectiveness of a hair straightener is determined by the type of hair that it is put to work on.
 Do not be surprised that after you decide to purchase the model in review only to find that it does not work as effectively.

 Your hair thickness, dryness and curls may be different from the hair of the reviewers.
 Similarly, it is common for certain hair straighteners that have been given poor rating only to exceed the buyers’ expectation.